 - Over simmering heat, melt sugar with milk until sugar is dissolved.

-- Add milk and sugar and blend at medium speed until ingredients are entirely blended and chocolate is completely melted.
+- Add milk and sugar and blend at medium speed until ingredients are entirely blended and chocolate is melted.

 - Pour mixture into small glasses and chill in refrigerator for 2-4 hours or until adequately chilled and firm.